ArturDevCraft/React-Course/README.md

 - [Project 34 - Testing React Apps - Unit Tests]()
 - [Project 36 - Typesricpt with React]()

-Most projects are deployed on vercel platform.
+[^1]:Most projects are deployed on vercel platform.
-[^1]: Fullstack projects and projects where was needed backend with operations on files are deployed on render.com platform.
+ Fullstack projects and projects where was needed backend with operations on files are deployed on render.com platform.
 Free instance will spin down with inactivity, which can delay requests by 50 seconds or more.